chadchriston/simon_says.py/README.md

 # Function to get the player's guess
 def get_player_guess():
-    guess = input("Enter the colors in the sequence, separated by spaces: ") return guess.split()
+    guess = input("Enter the colours in the sequence, separated by spaces: ") return guess.split()

 # Function to check if the player's guess matches the sequence